-Using the 2 percent target guideline, approximately \$152.7 million would be available for additional debt service in fiscal year 2009 and up to \$512.9 million would be available at the 3 percent cap level.
-While this debt-service capacity is currently below the target guideline, when projected issuances are added to outstanding and authorized but unissued debt, the 2 percent target will be exceeded by 2011.
+Using the 2 percent target guideline, approximately \$238.5 million would be available for additional debt service in fiscal year 2010 and up to \$595.5 million would be available at the 3 percent cap level.
+While this debt-service capacity is currently below the target guideline, the 2 percent target will be exceeded by 2012.